-This guide gets you started with Spine client-side app written in C++ with a simple working example.
+This guide lets you get started with Spine client-side application written in C++.

 Before you begin

 To install gRPC on your system, follow the instructions to build from source here.

 While not mandatory, gRPC usually leverages Protocol Buffers v3 for service definitions and data serialization.
 If you don’t already have it installed on your system, you can install the version cloned alongside gRPC.
 First ensure that you are running these commands from within your cloned gRPC repository from the previous step.

 $ git submodule update --init $ cd grpc/third_party/protobuf $ ./autogen.sh $ ./configure $ make $ sudo make install

 See the official Protocol Buffers install guide for details.